-The subsequent event information has been evaluated up to November 10, 2009.
+The subsequent event information has been evaluated up to the date of filing this report on Form 10-Q.

-Item 2: Results of

-Management's Discussion and Analysis of Financial Condition and
+Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operation

-Operation

 Special Note Regarding Forward-Looking Statements

 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical facts contained in this Quarterly Report, including statements regarding the future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," and similar expressions, as they relate to us, are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, among other things: